Doom Eternal: Main campaign

 In the present, the Slayer finds and kills Deag Grav in the arena.
 The Khan Maykr reveals to the Slayer her plan to resurrect the Icon of Sin to consume mankind.
 The Slayer travels to the Sentinel homeworld of Argent D'Nur for his own Crucible.
 Further flashbacks reveal that during the battle of Argent D'Nur, a rogue Maykr called the Seraphim imbued Doomguy with superhuman abilities by putting him in the Divinity Machine, transforming him into the Doom Slayer.
 It is revealed that the Khan Maykr had made a pact with Hell to produce Argent energy, which is created through the mass sacrifice of human souls.
 In return for providing worlds for Hell to invade, the Maykrs receive a share of the Argent energy produced by Hell, which allows their own dimension, Urdak, to survive.

-The Slayer enters Urdak through Hell's citadel Nekravol, and halts the Icon's awakening ceremony by using the Betrayer's dagger to destroy its heart.
+The Slayer enters Urdak through Hell's citadel, Nekravol, and halts the Icon's awakening ceremony by using the Betrayer's dagger to destroy its heart.
 Free from Maykr control, the Icon of Sin awakens and teleports to Earth.
 With the dimensional barrier destroyed, the demons break their alliance with the Maykrs and invade Urdak.
 The Slayer kills the Khan Maykr before returning to Earth to confront the Icon of Sin, although VEGA is left behind to ensure the portal stays open and in doing so, learns that he is the mind of the Father, the creator of the Maykr race.
-The Slayer kills the Icon of Sin in battle, putting an end to Hell's invasion of Earth.
+The Slayer kills the Icon of Sin in battle, ending Hell's invasion of Earth.